dcastil/tailwind-merge/README.md

 function extendTailwindMerge(...createConfig: Array<(config: Config) => Config>): TailwindMerge
 ```

-Function to create merge function with custom config.
+Function to create merge function with custom config which extends the default config.
+Use this if you use the default Tailwind config and just extend it in some places.

 You provide it a `configExtension` object which gets [merged](#mergeconfigs) with the default config.